 - Blood Knight: Maybe not as much as Lu Bu, but he loves to fight all the same.

-- Death from Above: His (True) Musou and his Direction+R1 specials cause him to make his cloud fly up and above to rain down lightning bolts or emerald rain drops.
+- Death from Above: His (True) Musou and his Direction+R1 Combination Art cause him to make his cloud fly up and above to rain down lightning bolts or emerald rain drops.

 - Doppelgänger Attack: His original neutral R1 Combination Art, where he performs his iconic magic skill where he blows life into one of his ripped hairs to transform them into anything he pleases.
-Also reprises as his R1 in the third game where he's Wonder-type instead.
+Also reprises as his R1 Type Action in the third game where he's Wonder-type instead.

 - Face–Heel Turn: Wukong was freed by Kiyomori, thus putting him in such great debt that he'd avoid his travel with San Zang.